josh-hemphill/csp-typed-directives/.github/CONTRIBUTING.md

 Unsure where to begin contributing to csp-typed-directives?
 You can start by looking through these `beginner` and `help-wanted` issues:

-  - [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+  - [Beginner issues](https://github.com/josh-hemphill/csp-typed-directives/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue") - issues which should only require a few lines of code, and a test or two.
-  - [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+  - [Help wanted issues](https://github.com/josh-hemphill/csp-typed-directives/issues?q=is%3Aopen+is%3Aissue+label%3A"help+wanted") - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.